genomicsclass/book/pages/exploratory_data_analysis.md

 However, the `qqnorm` function plots against a standard normal distribution.
 This is why the line has slope `popsd(x)` and intercept `mean(x)`.

 In the example above, the points match the line very well.
-In fact, we can run Monte Carlo simulations to see that we see plots like this for data known to be normally distributed.
+In fact, we can run Monte Carlo simulations to see plots like this for data known to be normally distributed.